MrBounty/ZipponDB/README.md

 | UPDATE User [1] { name = 'Adrien' } => ( email = 'new@email.com' ) | Update a user's email |
 | REMOVE User { id = '000-000' } | Remove a user by ID |
 | ADD User ( name = 'Adrien', email = 'email', age = 40 ) | Add a new user |
-Let me know if you'd like me to make any further changes!

 # Integration